-Sportswriter Hugh Roberts was the first to coin the beachfront nightmare when he described a hard-fought game during a rainstorm when the clay-filled mud turned the white uniforms into a bloody mess.
-Robert’s went on to describe the Alabama football players’ appearance as a crimson tide.
+Sportswriter Hugh Roberts was the first to coin the beachfront nightmare when he recounted a hard-fought game played in the middle of an epic rainstorm.
+As the clay-filled muddy field turned the white uniforms into a bloody mess, Robert’s went on to describe the Alabama football players as a crimson tide.

 Alabama’s in-state rival, Auburn, has a more traditional nickname – The Tigers.
 It’s such a popular nickname that other southern teams like LSU and Clemson share it as well.
 Why not?
 Cats make the perfect pick.
 You can throw an unpaid intern into a furry costume and presto, you have a lion (Detroit), wildcat (Kentucky), jaguar (Jacksonville) and panther (Carolina).
 Cats display what you want in any successful athlete: strength, agility and the ability to roam long distances when the team bus breaks down.
 What can possibly beat a big game cat?
 Perhaps a bear:

 - GRIZZLY – MEMPHIS